Mishravaibhav0032/25W_CST8916_Final_Project_Assignment/README.md

 }
 ```
 The script uses the Azure IoT Hub Device SDK to send telemetry to the Rideau-IOT-Hub.
+### Azure IoT Hub Configuration
+IoT Hub Name: Rideau-IOT-Hub

+Resource Group: FinalRTRD

+Region: Canada Central

+Tier: Free (daily message quota: 8,000)

+The three devices (DowsLakeSensor, FifthaveSensor, NACSensor) were each added manually using the Azure portal.
+Authentication is handled using Shared Access Signature (SAS) keys, which were inserted into the simulation script for each device.

+No routes or custom endpoints were present — default settings are used.
 ## 4. Usage Instructions

 ## 5. Results